sme23/Smefile/readme.md

 ## Todo

 - Add glowy colors in battle to status rework
+- MMB modules for biorhythm, fatigue, laguz bars, and holy blood
 - Inverse weapon locks (anyone BUT defined char or class can wield)
 - Fatigue costs for combat arts, instead of durability costs
 - Expand sacred weapon battle music to arbitrary weapon/song ID pairs